-Truck turnaround times used to be another pain point in the past.
+Truck turnaround times used to be another pain point.

 Indispensable at Work

 KTL’s TOS is connected via an EDIGES interface to various intermodal operators, including Hupac and Kombiverkehr.
-All information on incoming and outgoing train bookings are uploaded automatically into the TOS, reducing manual data entry to a minimum.
-Interfaces to the rail crane positioning system and Visy’s gate opera-ting system (GOS) have been implemented as well.
+All information on incoming and outgoing train bookings is uploaded automatically into the TOS, reducing manual data entry to a minimum.
+Interfaces to the rail crane positioning system and Visy’s gate operating system (GOS) have been implemented as well.

 Billing has also been made easier.
 INFORM’s TOS produces protocol for all billable events and communicates them automatically to DATEV, KTL’s accounting system, reducing errors and manual data entry.

 Reporting is facilitated by INFORM’s Qlik-based BI tool.
-This add-on software offers trend analysis, forecasting, and has the power to drill down to the deepest level of detail to analyze each transaction.
+This add-on software offers trend analysis and forecasting, and has the power to drill down to the deepest level of detail to analyze each transaction.